-Students are required to complete four acceptable work terms and write four acceptable work reports in order to graduate with the "Co-operative Program" designation on their degree.
-You are given five work term opportunities in which to complete these requirements throughout the normal academic/work term sequence.
+Students are given five work term opportunities in which to complete these requirements throughout the normal academic/work term sequence.

-The first course titled PD 1: Co-op Fundamentals will be completed prior to your first work term (normally your 2A fall term).
-The course will lead you through resources and activities to provide you with the tools to be competitive in your employment search and prepare for a successful first work term.
+PD1: Career Fundamentals will lead you through resources and activities to provide you with the tools to be competitive in your employment search and prepare you for a successful first work term.

-Co-operative Education and the Centre for Career Action also offer various resources and workshops to help prepare you for the job search and interview processes, as well as success strategies while on your work term.
+Co-operative Education and the Centre for Career Development also offer various resources and workshops to help prepare you for the job search and interview processes, as well as success strategies while on a work term.

 Getting into or out of Co-op

-You may decide once you begin your studies that you would like to change your program of study from the co-op to the regular stream, or from the regular to the co-op stream.
+Once studies are under way, you may decide that you would like to change your program of study from co-op to regular, or from regular to co-op.

 You may change from co-op to regular at any time as long as you are not committed to a job.
-However, you should meet with your Academic Advisor to review your degree requirements and course sequence.
+You should meet with your academic advisor to review degree requirements and course sequencing.

-You need to apply for co-op no later than your 2A term to ensure you will have adequate time to meet the four work terms and four work reports required in co-op before graduation.
-Normally students need a minimum cumulative average of 80% to be considered for admission to co-op as competition is strong for the few available spaces each year.
+Applications for co-op must be submitted no later than your 2A term to ensure you will have adequate time to meet the four work terms and PD courses required before graduation.
+A minimum cumulative average of 80% is normally required to be considered for admission to the co-op program as competition is strong for the few available spaces each year.

-Complete a Plan Modification Form from the Registrar’s Office and submit it to the Recreation Undergraduate Office, B.C.
-Matthews Hall, room 2116.
-If admitted to co-op, you should meet with your academic advisor to review your degree requirements and course sequence.
+You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op program.
+If admitted to co-op, you should meet with your academic advisor to review degree requirements and course sequencing.